 Motor carriers operating 9 to 15 passenger-carrying commercial motor vehicles for direct compensation, regardless of the distance traveled, are subject to the safety standards in part 385 and parts 390 through 396 of the Federal Motor Carrier Safety Regulations.
-These carriers are required to file a motor carrier identification report (section 390.19) and mark their commercial motor vehicles with the USDOT identification number and the legal name or single trade name of the operator (section 390.21).
+These carriers are required to register with FMCSA and mark their commercial motor vehicles with the USDOT identification number and the legal name or single trade name of the operator (section 390.21).

 Among other requirements, these carriers are also subject to safety fitness procedures and new entrant safety assurance procedures (part 385); accident register recordkeeping (section 390.15); driver qualification and medical examination requirements (part 391); required to maintain and update driver qualification files (section 391.51); required to comply with maximum driving time standards (section 395.5); required to maintain records of duty status (section 395.8) or time records (for drivers covered by the short-haul exemption in section 395.1(e)(1)); and recordkeeping for inspection, repair, and maintenance (part 396).
 Motor carriers are subject to these same regulations when their vehicle has a gross vehicle weight or gross vehicle weight rating of 10,001 or more pounds and is used on a highway in interstate commerce to transport passengers, even if the vehicle is designed and used to transport 8 or less passengers.

-Motor carriers operating 9 to 15 passenger-carrying commercial motor vehicles not for direct compensation, regardless of the distance traveled, are required to:
+Motor carriers operating 9 to 15 passenger-carrying commercial motor vehicles for indirect compensation, regardless of the distance traveled, are required to:

 - Mark their commercial motor vehicles with the USDOT identification number